 The British Society for Haematology (BSH) has been bringing haematology professionals together since 1960 to transform the care they provide to patients.
-Using our experience, knowledge and influence, we aim to advance patient care in haematology and support you in your professional development.
+Using our experience, knowledge and influence, we aim to advance patient care in haematology and support your professional development.

-If you are an Allied Health Professional and do not require access to the British Journal of Haematology, please see our reduced membership categories.
-Alternatively, if you do desire access to the BJH, you can join as a full or trainee member (dependent on your NHS Band or equivalent).
+If you are a student, retiree or early-stage professional and do not require access to the British Journal of Haematology, our Associate membership could suit you.
+Alternatively, if you desire access to BJHaem, you can join as a Full (reduced) member (dependent on your NHS Band or equivalent).

 If you do not receive a confirmation email, or if you have further questions regarding your application, please feel free to contact our Membership Team.

-If you do not hear the outcome within three weeks of the deadline, please contact our Membership Team.
+If you do not hear the outcome within three weeks of the deadline, contact our Membership Team.

-Should your application be approved, you will receive an email welcoming you to the BSH, providing you with a membership number and details on how to pay for your annual subscription.
+Should your application be approved, you'll receive an email welcoming you to the BSH, providing you with a membership number and details on how to pay for your annual subscription.